paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-007-boards-councils-and-committees.md

 **(b) Mission.—** In addition to other matters assigned to it by the President or Secretary of Defense, the Joint Requirements Oversight Council shall assist the Chairman of the Joint Chiefs of Staff in—

+(1) evaluating global trends, emerging threats, and adversary capabilities to inform understanding of joint operational problems and to shape joint force design;

+(2) coordinating with commanders of combatant commands to compile, refine, and prioritize joint operational problems;

-(1) assessing joint military capabilities, and identifying, approving, and prioritizing gaps in such capabilities, to meet applicable requirements in the national defense strategy under [section 113(g) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section113/g&num=0&edition=prelim);
+(3) continuously reviewing and assessing joint military capabilities of elements of the Department of Defense listed in [section 111(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section111/b&num=0&edition=prelim) in a manner that meets applicable requirements in the national defense strategy under [section 113(g) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section113/g&num=0&edition=prelim);

-(2) increasing awareness of global trends, threats, and adversary capabilities to address gaps in joint military capabilities and validate joint requirements developed by the military departments;

-(3) reviewing and validating whether a capability proposed by an armed force, Defense Agency, or other entity of the Department of Defense fulfills a gap in joint military capabilities;
+(4) identifying and prioritizing gaps and opportunities in joint military capabilities, including making recommendations for changes to address such capability and capacity gaps;

+(5) identifying advances in technology, innovative commercial solutions, and concepts of operation that could improve the military advantage of the joint force;

-(4) establishing and approving joint performance requirements that—
+(6) recommending joint capability requirements that—

+  (A) describe the joint operational problem to provide necessary context for the joint capability requirement;

+  (B) proposes nonprescriptive solutions to joint operational problems; and

-  (A) ensure interoperability, where appropriate, between and among joint military capabilities; and
+  (C) ensures system interoperability, where appropriate, between and among joint military capabilities;

-  (B) are necessary, as designated by the Chairman of the Joint Chiefs of Staff, to fulfill capability gaps of more than one armed force, Defense Agency, or other entity of the Department;

-(5) reviewing performance requirements for any existing or proposed capability that the Chairman of the Joint Chiefs of Staff determines should be reviewed by the Council;

-(6) identifying new joint military capabilities based on advances in technology and concepts of operation; and
+(7) designing the joint force in a manner that—

+  (A) addresses joint operational problems; and

+  (B) evaluates force design initiatives of the Armed Forces to recommend acceptance, mitigation, or alternative force designs for the joint force;

+(8) maintaining a repository of joint operational problems and identification of capabilities to address those problems; and

-(7) identifying alternatives to any acquisition program that meets approved joint military capability requirements for the purposes of sections 4251(b), 4252(a)(4), and 4375(b) of this title.
+(9) evaluating effect of joint military capability requirements for the purposes of [section 4376(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section4376/a&num=0&edition=prelim).

 **(c) Composition.—**

 (1) **In general.—** — The Joint Requirements Oversight Council is composed of the following:

-  (A) The Vice Chairman of the Joint Chiefs of Staff, who is the Chair of the Council and is the principal adviser to the Chairman of the Joint Chiefs of Staff for making recommendations about joint military capabilities or joint performance requirements.
+  (A) The Vice Chairman of the Joint Chiefs of Staff, who is the Chair of the Council and is the principal adviser to the Chairman of the Joint Chiefs of Staff for making recommendations about joint military capabilities.

   (B) An Army officer in the grade of general.